 a) The bus fare will be charged from the students willing to avail the bus facility daily on the prevalent rates after the permission is accorded by the concerned Dean.
-This shall be applicable in case of students admitted/ enrolled in the main campus of the b) In case, two siblings of same parents are admitted to same or different Academic Programmes of the University, fee concession @ 50% of tuition fee will be given to younger one.
+This shall be applicable in case of students admitted/ enrolled in the main campus of the University at Nauni i.e. students of College of Horticulture, Nauni or College of Forestry, Nauni.

+b) In case, two siblings of same parents are admitted to same or different Academic Programmes of the University, fee concession @ 50% of tuition fee will be given to younger one.